-How do you explain the intuitive art of tarot in more rational terms?
+How do you explain the intuitive art of tarot in more rational terms, Lisa?
 Also, I think a secondary question is embedded in that first: what is the relationship between space-time and tarot?
 How does a tarot reading done by a practitioner thousands of miles away manage to answer your question with spot-on accuracy?
 Why is it a tarot reading can seem to touch upon events that have not happened yet?

 Hot potato indeed!
-The way I see it, the craft of interpreting the Tarot relies on two sets of skills: the ability to harness intuitive guidance (which every single human is gifted with) and the skill of being able to analyse and synthesise what you see in the visual clues and know about the card meanings, for instance memorised material about numerological and astrological correspondences.
+The way I see it, the craft of interpreting the Tarot relies on two sets of skills: the ability to harness intuitive guidance (which every single human is gifted with) and the skill of being able to analyse and synthesise what you see in the visual clues and know about the card meanings, for instance, memorised material about numerological and astrological correspondences.

 That is not to say you cannot read the cards completely without knowledge about card meanings.
-The reason people who have never studied the Tarot still have psychic hits purely by looking at the images is because we all have a wealth of knowledge about symbols stored in our subconscious mind as well as higher consciousness – the parts of our mind which connect us with the Anima Mundi.
+The reason people who have never studied the Tarot still have psychic hits purely by looking at the images is that we all have a wealth of knowledge about symbols stored in our subconscious mind as well as higher consciousness – the parts of our mind which connect us with the Anima Mundi.
 However, as any student of the Tarot will tell you, the more they study and analyse meanings and correspondences, the more depth their readings take on – provided of course that you don’t stop relying on the intuitive component of the reading.
 Balance is required.
 Think Temperance here.

 When it comes to that ‘wibbly, wobbly, timey-wimey’ stuff we call time, I think it is safe to say that the true nature of time is not one we can access with our ordinary waking consciousness… yet.
 In this third dimension, time appears linear.
 Quantum mechanics is only just starting to reveal how incredibly untrue this is – a revelation that is cray cray enough to drive the scientists occupied with this field of study to the very edge of sanity.
-Apparently we live in a hologram and time is an illusion – a truth known to Seers and Shamans for millennia and the reason why it is possible to make predictions across the time-space continuum.
+Apparently, we live in a hologram and time is an illusion – a truth known to Seers and Shamans for millennia and the reason why it is possible to make predictions across the time-space continuum.